UNMCCC/835toCsv/README.md

-# a35toCsv
+# 835toCsv

-A simple, procedural perl script that parses A35 file formats, extracts Rx, payment and other useful info into user-friendly comma delimited format
+A simple, procedural perl script that parses 835 file formats, extracts Rx, payment and other useful info into user-friendly comma delimited format

-The script here extracts info from the cryptic archaic A35 exchange format (pharma claims/payments) reporting
+The script here extracts info from the cryptic archaic 835 exchange format (pharma electronic remittance advice) reporting

 This script will output a user-friendly comma delimited file named like the original file